AlexSikilinda/alexsikilinda.github.io/about.md

 After school I started learning software engineering at my local university called [KhNURE](http://nure.ua/).
 Since then I mostly program in C#.
 In 2014 I started working as a developer in local software companies and also got my bachelor degree.

-I got my first job in a company called ITCraft where I developed ecommerce web solution.
+I got my first job in a company called ITCraft where I developed e-commerce web solution.
 The main site was written in ASP.NET MVC 3, but we used a lot of other technologies such as Web Forms, Endeca (search server), SSIS packages, Windows Services etc. I left ITCraft after about one year not because I didn't like the project or the team, but because I wanted to know how software is developed in other companies.

 Since then I've been working in a company called Langate as a .NET developer.
-The project is B2B multi tenant application written using modern stack and hosted in Azure.
+The project is B2B multi-tenant application written using a modern stack and hosted in Azure.
 Technologies we use: ASP.NET MVC and Web.Api, Azure Storage, Service Bus queues etc.

 I also develop [my own projects](/myprojects/) and teach .NET in [BrainAcademy](http://brainacad.kh.ua/).